Energy Performance Certificates Explained

 Energy Performance Certificate - new rules

-From October 1st 2008, an Energy Performance Certificate must now be available:
+An Energy Performance Certificate must be made available:

-- when the property is viewed;
+- when the property is viewed, if available;

-- before contracts are exchanged.
+- certainly before contracts are exchanged.

 Sales particulars: Displaying the Energy Performance Certificate